nanigav/discopp.js/README.md

 # Discpp.js
-A minimalistic discord api wrapper library.
+A minimalistic discord api wrapper library for node.js.
 This library requires request (npm i request), and websocket (npm i websocket).
 ***

+***NOTE:*** To use the example, download the files discpp.js, example.js, and example.json, and then keep them in the same folder.
+Then, go to example.json and replace the token field with your bot's token, save, and run `node example.js` in the terminal.

 ### Discpp.js is a minimalist discord API wrapper, and a javascript port of the soon to come discpp.cpp library
 Currently, discpp only suports a few events, listed below.